Biden ready to sell $2.3T infrastructure plan in Louisiana - WTMJ

 “The unfortunate truth is that our aging infrastructure and local government budgets cannot withstand the strain of increasingly frequent storms,” they wrote.
 “As mayors of great American cities in the South, we lie awake at night dreading each forecasted storm.”

-First, Republican lawmakers would prefer a narrower definition of infrastructure that is concentrated on roads, bridges, airports, transit and broadband rather than renewable energy and access to caregivers.
-Second, they object to Biden’s proposal to pay for his plan by undoing the 2017 tax cuts signed into law by President Donald Trump.
-Biden is seeking to raise the corporate tax rate from 21% to 28%.
+Republicans want to define infrastructure more narrowly, concentrating on roads, bridges, airports, transit and broadband rather than renewable energy and access to caregivers.
+They object to undoing the 2017 tax cuts and imposing higher taxes on corporations and the wealthy.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.